apache/superset/superset-frontend/temporary_superset_ui/superset-ui/packages/superset-ui-demo/README.md

 #### Run storybook

-To view the storybook locally, you should first run `yarn install && yarn run bootstrap` in the `@superset-ui` monorepo root directory, which will install all dependencies for this package and sym-link any `@superset-ui` packages to your local system.
+To view the storybook locally, you should first run `npm ci && npm run bootstrap` in the `@superset-ui` monorepo root directory, which will install all dependencies for this package and sym-link any `@superset-ui` packages to your local system.

-After that run `yarn run storybook` which will open up a dev server at http://localhost:9001.
+After that run `npm run storybook` which will open up a dev server at http://localhost:9001.

 #### Adding new stories